labhku/labhku.github.io/pages/pages-root-folder/index.md

     {% include news_item.html
         highlight="true" date="Always"
         content="We are hiring!
 Several Ph.D. positions are now available at HKU in computer vision and deep learning.
 Candidates with strong academic background and/or solid programming skills are highly preferred.
 Click <a href=\"recruitment\"><strong>here</strong></a> to see more details." %}
-   {% include news_item.html  date="20-Mar-2020" content="Five papers are accepted to CVPR with two Orals." %}
+   {% include news_item.html  date="20-Mar-2021" content="Five papers are accepted to CVPR'21 with two Orals." %}

   {% include news_item.html  date="27-Sep-2020" content="One paper is accepted to NeurIPS." %}